The HyperTexts

 believe men should harm women and children, so why should I support Israel when

-it wages a war of systematic terror on Palestinian women and children,
+it wages a war of daily, systematic terror on Palestinian women and children,

 good Jewish people who don't practice racism against Palestinians.
 But I

-strongly oppose those Jews who deliberately choose to leave innocent women and
+strongly oppose those Jews who deliberately choose to rob women and

-apostles would agree.
+apostles would agree with me.
 When did any of them ever say that rich, powerful men

 should be allowed to steal from widows and orphans?